gaspard/lucy-library/documentation/meta.md

 As convention, the fields in `meta` should match the order listed here.

-## Mandatory fields when added to the library
+## Mandatory fields when added to the official library

 * **description**: This is shown while searching the library.